rhodges/oregon-marinemap/docs/getting_started.rst

 Additional dependencies particular to the MarineMap Oregon project can be found in the ``omm_requirements.txt`` file located in the base directory of ``oregon-marinemap``.

+PLEASE NOTE:  At the time of this writing, there exists a relevant comment in ``omm_requirements.txt`` that outlines a code change that should be made to the ``PIL`` library to prevent errors relating to the creation of PDF documents.

 Installing MarineMap Oregon
 ***************************